rerun-io/rerun/rerun_py/ARCHITECTURE.md

 #### Native object Numpy conversion method (`__array__()`)

-If an object can be natively converted to a numpy array it should implement the `__array__()` method, which in turn allows Numpy to automatically ingest instances of that class in a controlled way.
+If an object can be natively converted to a Numpy array it should implement the `__array__()` method, which in turn allows Numpy to automatically ingest instances of that class in a controlled way.

-By default, this will be generated automatically for types which only contain a single field which is a numpy array.
+By default, this will be generated automatically for types which only contain a single field which is a Numpy array.
 However, other types can still implement this method on the extension class directly, in which case the default implementation will be skipped.